ARTICLES

 Top 4 Must-Stay Onsen Hotels & Ryokans in Noboribetsu (2025 Guide)

-Hokkaido's Noboribetsu Onsen is a popular hot spring destination blessed with an abundance of high-quality water from various spring sources, including sulfur springs.
-It's also easily accessible from New Chitose Airport and Sapporo.
-In this article, we'll introduce four carefully selected onsen inns in Noboribetsu, perfect for families and couples on their next trip.
+Located in Hokkaido, Noboribetsu Onsen is a popular hot spring resort blessed with an abundance of high-quality water from various sources, including sulfur springs.
+It's easily accessible from New Chitose Airport and Sapporo City.
+This time, we've carefully selected and will introduce four recommended onsen inns in Noboribetsu, perfect for families and couples visiting for sightseeing.

-Noboribetsu Jigokudani (Hell Valley), the largest hot spring source and a major tourist attraction in Noboribetsu Onsen.
+Noboribetsu Jigokudani (Hell Valley), the largest spring source and a major tourist attraction in Noboribetsu Onsen

-- Noboribetsu Onsen Basics: Access, Spring Qualities, and Sources
+- Noboribetsu Onsen Basics: Access, Water Quality, and Spring Sources

 - Convenient Access to Noboribetsu Onsen

-- Witness the Power of Noboribetsu at Jigokudani (Hell Valley)!
+- Witness the Power of Noboribetsu Onsen at Jigokudani (Hell Valley)!

 - Recommended Onsen Hotels in Noboribetsu

-- adex inn: An Onsen Hotel with its own Bakery & Cafe
+- adex inn: An Onsen Hotel with an On-site Bakery & Cafe

 - Noboribetsu Grand Hotel: Enjoy Three Spring Types and the "Oni Sauna"

-- Noboribetsu Manseikaku: Perfect for a Family Onsen Trip
+- Noboribetsu Manseikaku: A Great Choice for Onsen Trips with Children

-Noboribetsu Onsen Basics: Access, Spring Qualities, and Sources
+Noboribetsu Onsen Basics: Access, Water Quality, and Spring Sources

 Convenient Access to Noboribetsu Onsen

-A demon statue greets you as you exit the Noboribetsu-Higashi Interchange on the Do-o Expressway.
-The onsen town is about a 10-minute drive from here.
+An "oni" (demon) statue greets you as you exit the Noboribetsu-Higashi Interchange on the Do-O Expressway.
+From here, it's about a 10-minute drive to the onsen town.

-Noboribetsu Onsen is relatively easy to get to compared to other hot spring areas in Hokkaido.
-It's about an hour's drive from New Chitose Airport and around 1 hour and 40 minutes from Sapporo using the expressway.
-Direct highway buses are available from both New Chitose Airport and Sapporo.
-Alternatively, you can take a JR train to Noboribetsu Station and then a local bus to the onsen.
-The main public transport hub is the Noboribetsu Onsen Bus Terminal.
-From there, the "Gokuraku Dori Shopping Street" stretches out, lined with restaurants and souvenir shops, making it a great location for dining and shopping.
+Noboribetsu Onsen is relatively easy to get to, with good transportation links for a Hokkaido destination.
+It's about an hour's drive from New Chitose Airport and about 1 hour and 40 minutes from Sapporo City using the expressway.
+Direct express buses run from both New Chitose Airport and Sapporo City.
+Alternatively, you can take a JR train to Noboribetsu Station and transfer to a local bus.
+The gateway for public transport is the Noboribetsu Onsen Bus Terminal.
+From this area, the "Gokuraku-dori Shopping Street," lined with restaurants and souvenir shops, begins, making it a great location to enjoy dining and shopping.

-Enjoy three different types of hot springs in the large public bath at Noboribetsu Grand Hotel.
+You can enjoy three types of spring water in the large public bath at Noboribetsu Grand Hotel.

-The true charm of Noboribetsu Onsen lies in its abundant, high-quality water and diverse spring types.
-The area boasts nine different types of springs right in the town, including the famous milky-white sulfur spring with its distinct boiled-egg-like aroma, as well as chloride, iron, and hydrogen carbonate springs.
-If you include the nearby Karurusu Onsen, the total comes to ten types.
-While Japan has many famous onsen resorts, it's rare to find a place where you can soak in so many different kinds of hot springs in such a compact area.
+The main appeal of Noboribetsu Onsen is its abundant volume of water and diverse spring qualities.
+It features nine different types of springs in the onsen town alone, including the milky-white sulfur spring with its distinct boiled-egg-like aroma, as well as chloride, iron, and hydrogen carbonate springs.
+Including the nearby Karurusu Onsen, the Noboribetsu Onsen area offers a total of ten types.
+While there are many famous onsen destinations throughout Japan, it's rare to find a place where you can soak in so many different types of hot springs within such a small area.

-Witness the Power of Noboribetsu at Jigokudani (Hell Valley)!
+Witness the Power of Noboribetsu Onsen at Jigokudani (Hell Valley)!

-A view from the walking path inside Jigokudani.
+The view from the walking path inside Noboribetsu Jigokudani.
 The building in the distance is the onsen ryokan, Dai-ichi Takimotokan.

-Along with Jigokudani, the boiling Oyunuma Pond is another must-see tourist spot.
+Along with Jigokudani, Oyunuma, a pond of boiling water, is another must-see tourist spot.

-The entire Noboribetsu Onsen area, centered around Jigokudani, is a source of diverse hot springs.
-This water is supplied to the hotels, ryokans, and public bathhouses in the onsen town.
-Just one look at the awe-inspiring Jigokudani is enough to convince you of the high quality and promise of the hot springs at any facility here.
-By the way, you'll see many demon-themed statues and products in Noboribetsu Onsen.
-This is said to originate from Jigokudani, with the association of "jigoku" (hell) and "oni" (demons).
+The entire Noboribetsu Onsen area, centered around the Jigokudani valley, has a wide variety of hot springs gushing forth.
+These sources supply hot water to the hotels, ryokans, and day-use public baths in the onsen town.
+Just seeing Jigokudani, where you can feel the wonders of nature, will convince you that the hot springs at the local establishments are of high quality and worth looking forward to.
+By the way, Noboribetsu Onsen has many statues and products featuring "oni" (demons).
+This is said to originate from Jigokudani, with the association of hell = demons.

 Recommended Onsen Hotels in Noboribetsu

-Thanks to its prime location, you're guaranteed a fantastic hot spring experience at any inn in Noboribetsu Onsen.
-However, each facility has its own unique character, with differences in the number and types of springs, the number of baths, and of course, their dining and guest rooms.
-While it's hard to choose, here are four of our top recommended onsen hotels and ryokans.
+With its prime location, you're guaranteed to enjoy excellent hot springs no matter where you stay in Noboribetsu Onsen.
+However, each facility has its own unique characteristics, such as the number of spring types and baths, as well as distinct dining and room options.
+While it's hard to choose, here we've picked out and will introduce four recommended onsen hotels and ryokans.

 Dai-ichi Takimotokan

-Dai-ichi Takimotokan is a landmark historic onsen ryokan in Noboribetsu.
-Its origins trace back to 1858, when founder Takimoto Kinzo built a therapeutic bathhouse to treat his wife's skin condition.
-The ryokan boasts five different spring sources, and its vast bathing area, spanning about 5,000 square meters, features a total of 35 different baths for men and women combined.
-What's more, all of them are fed by free-flowing hot spring water straight from the source.
-The scale and quality are unparalleled in Hokkaido, truly making it a hot spring paradise.
+Dai-ichi Takimotokan is a historic onsen ryokan that represents Noboribetsu Onsen.
+Its origins trace back to 1858, when founder Kinzo Takimoto created a therapeutic bathhouse to treat his wife's skin condition.
+The ryokan boasts five different spring sources, and its vast bathing area, spanning about 1,500 tsubo (approx. 5,000 sqm), features a total of 35 different baths for men and women combined.
+What's more, all of them are fed directly from the source (gensen kakenagashi).
+The scale and quality of the springs are overwhelmingly the best in Hokkaido, truly deserving of the name "Onsen Heaven."

-The bathing area has numerous tubs with various spring qualities.
+The bathing area has numerous tubs with various water qualities.

-It is also the closest accommodation to Jigokudani, and the Gokuraku Dori Shopping Street, with its restaurants and souvenir shops, is right in front of the inn.
-Its location is perfect for strolling through Hell Valley and the onsen town.
+It is also the closest accommodation to Noboribetsu Jigokudani, and the Gokuraku-dori Shopping Street, lined with restaurants and souvenir shops, is right in front of the inn.
+Its location is convenient for strolling through Jigokudani and the onsen town, as well as for shopping.

-The men's bathing area offers a panoramic view of Hell Valley through its windows.
+The men's bathing area offers a panoramic view of Jigokudani through the windows.

-The spring types include Noboribetsu's signature sulfur spring; a sodium sulfate spring (Boshosen), which is highly acidic and said to be effective for high blood pressure; an acidic vitriol spring, known to be good for atopic dermatitis; a sodium bicarbonate spring (Jusosen), often called "beauty water" for its skin-smoothing properties; and a saline spring (Shokuensen), which helps prevent post-bath chills.
-It's rare to find a single facility, even among Japan's most famous onsen resorts, where you can enjoy so many different types of springs.
-And all are free-flowing from the source.
-Guests can use the baths from 4:00 AM to 1:00 AM the next day, allowing for a truly immersive onsen experience.
+The spring types include Noboribetsu's signature sulfur spring; a Glauber's salt spring (boshosen), which is highly acidic and said to be effective for high blood pressure; an acidic vitriol spring, considered good for conditions like atopic dermatitis; a bicarbonate spring (jusosen), known as the "beauty spring" for its skin-smoothing properties; and a salt spring (shokuensen), which helps prevent post-bath chills.
+It's rare to find a single facility, even among Japan's most famous onsen resorts, where you can bathe in so many different types of springs.
+And all of them are free-flowing from the source.
+Guests can use the baths from 4:00 AM to 1:00 AM the next day, allowing for a stay truly immersed in onsen bliss.

-The outdoor baths also feature multiple spring types, including sulfur springs.
+The open-air baths also feature tubs with multiple spring types, including sulfur.

-Dai-ichi Takimotokan offers various types of guest rooms with a serene Japanese aesthetic.
-These include tatami-mat rooms, Western-style rooms with Japanese touches, and combination rooms.
-There are also rooms with private open-air onsen baths, accessible rooms, and even pet-friendly rooms for guests with dogs.
-With rooms accommodating from 2 to 8 people, it's convenient for both families and groups.
+Dai-ichi Takimotokan offers various types of guest rooms with a serene, traditional Japanese design.
+These include tatami-mat rooms, Western-style rooms with a Japanese aesthetic, and combination Japanese-Western rooms.
+There are also rooms with private open-air onsen baths, accessible rooms, and even "Wan-chan Rooms" for guests with pets.
+With room capacities ranging from two to a maximum of eight people, it's convenient for families and groups.
 The guest rooms are located in multiple buildings—the Main, East, South, and West Wings—and the building varies depending on the room type.

-Premium West Wing Corner Special Room with an open-air onsen bath.
-This is the closest guest room to Jigokudani.
+Premium West Wing Corner Special Room with Private Open-Air Onsen Bath.
+This is the closest guest room to Noboribetsu Jigokudani.

-Enjoy free-flowing hot spring water in a Shigaraki-ware open-air bath.
+Enjoy the free-flowing onsen water in a Shigaraki-ware open-air bath.

-For meals, you can choose between a buffet or a traditional Japanese kaiseki dinner served at a restaurant or in your room.
-The buffet features a wide variety of dishes made with seasonal ingredients, including freshly made tempura and steak prepared right before your eyes.
+For meals, you can choose between a buffet style, or a traditional Japanese kaiseki dinner served at a dining hall or in your room.
+At the buffet, you can savor as much as you like of various dishes made with seasonal ingredients, including piping hot tempura and steak prepared right before your eyes.

 The buffet offers a generous selection of fresh sashimi.

-At the dining restaurant where Japanese kaiseki is served, dishes are brought out fresh from the open kitchen.
+At the dining hall where you can enjoy Japanese kaiseki meals, freshly prepared dishes are served from an open kitchen.
 This is recommended for those who want to enjoy a leisurely meal.
 In-room dining is also available exclusively for guests staying in certain rooms in the Main Wing.

-Image of the "Takimoto Gozen" Japanese kaiseki dinner at the restaurant.
+Image of the "Takimoto Gozen" Japanese kaiseki dinner at the dining hall.

 ※Photos courtesy of Dai-ichi Takimotokan